-City's degree in BSc (Hons) Computer Science with Games Technology will develop your technical, games-building skills and provide you with a general computer science education.
+City's MSci (Hons) Computer Science with Games Technology integrated-Masters degree will develop your technical, games-development skills, alongside providing you with a more general computer science education.

 Who is it for?

-You should be excited by the rapid pace of change in the field and motivated to understand how computer games are built.
+You should be motivated to understand how computer games are built and excited by the rapid pace of change in the field.

-The BSc (Hons) Computer Science with Games Technology degree will give you advanced knowledge of game engine architectures, computer graphics and game design, including the specialist skills needed for building computer game software.
+City's Computer Science with Games Technology MSci (Hons) course focuses on developing your expertise in software and programming before giving you the opportunity to gain advanced knowledge of game engine architectures, computer graphics and game design, including the specialist skills needed for building computer game software.